 IOCP Celebrates 30th Anniversary with Spread Your Wings and Annual Meeting

-Wayzata, MN— Begun in 1979 as a grassroots effort, Interfaith Outreach & Community Partners has grown to become a highly respected organization whose hallmark is collaborating to fulfill its mission of responding to families’ basic needs.
-This year marks IOCP’s 30th anniversary as a nonprofit direct service provider serving at-risk families and individuals living in Hamel, Long Lake, Medicine Lake, Medina, Minnetonka Beach, Orono, Plymouth, and Wayzata.
+Established in 1979 as a grassroots initiative, Interfaith Outreach & Community Partners (IOCP) has evolved into a highly esteemed organization renowned for its collaborative efforts in addressing the basic needs of families.
+Celebrating its 30th anniversary this year as a nonprofit direct service provider, IOCP serves at-risk families and individuals in Hamel, Long Lake, Medicine Lake, Medina, Minnetonka Beach, Orono, Plymouth, and Wayzata.

-LaDonna Hoy, IOCP’s founder and executive director, has provided vision and leadership for the agency since the beginning.
-“IOCP is really about a community working together for the common good,” said Hoy.
+Founder and Executive Director LaDonna Hoy has been at the helm of IOCP since its inception, providing vision and leadership.
+“IOCP is really about a community working together for the common good,” Hoy stated.
 “Many wonderful people helped us chart our course.
 And many equally wonderful partnerships have allowed us to leverage resources and enhance our ability to bring about long-term solutions for the people we serve.”

 Anniversary Events

-Two events will mark the organization’s 30th anniversary.
-IOCP’s Annual Meeting, Thursday, April 30.
-Key representatives from IOCP’s past will be on hand to share their part of the organization’s story and its impact on the community.
-The meeting, which is open to the public and includes a soup supper, will be held from 6 to 7:30 p.m. in Mithun Hall, Wayzata Community Church, 125 East Wayzata Blvd.
+Two events are slated to commemorate IOCP’s 30th anniversary.
+The Annual Meeting, scheduled for Thursday, April 30, will feature key representatives from IOCP’s past sharing their stories and the organization’s impact.
+Open to the public, the meeting includes a soup supper and will be held from 6 to 7:30 p.m. in Mithun Hall at Wayzata Community Church, 125 East Wayzata Blvd.

 History

-The 1990s saw tremendous growth in programs and services for IOCP, in large part through partnerships.
-St. Mary’s Neighborhood Clinic began to offer free services one day a week.
-CONECT, a collaborative effort of community groups to serve the needs of families in Plymouth apartment neighborhoods, was launched.
-IOCP’s first home building project was completed in Wayzata.
-Local shoe repairman Bob Fisher’s fundraising for Thanksgiving meals evolved into the annual Sleep Out campaign.
+The 1990s witnessed significant program and service growth, largely due to partnerships.
+Initiatives included the St. Mary’s Neighborhood Clinic offering free services, the launch of CONECT to serve Plymouth apartment neighborhoods, and the completion of IOCP’s first home building project in Wayzata.
+Bob Fisher’s fundraising for Thanksgiving meals also evolved into the annual Sleep Out campaign.

-In 1997 IOCP convened the Vision for the Village, an opportunity for people from throughout the community to chart its future.
-Out of this grew plans to develop programs addressing needs for affordable housing and child care, employment, transportation, and expanded on-site services to families living in Plymouth apartment complexes.
+In 1997, IOCP convened the Vision for the Village, laying the foundation for programs addressing affordable housing, childcare, employment, transportation, and on-site services in Plymouth apartment complexes.

-• Adopt-a-Neighborhood involves volunteers from more than a dozen area congregations and community groups working with CONECT staff to build relationships and support residents of CONECT neighborhoods.
+Adopt-a-Neighborhood involved volunteers from various congregations and community groups collaborating with CONECT staff to support residents of CONECT neighborhoods.
+Additionally, more than 3,000 community members annually support the Sleep Out campaign, focusing on affordable housing.

-Hoy credits her parents for instilling in her a sense of hospitality and inclusive love, which has guided her as she’s led the organization, particularly through times such as the current recession.
-“If there is anything I have learned along the way,” added Hoy, “it is that there is always enough, enough for everyone.
+Hoy attributes her leadership approach to her parents, who instilled in her a sense of hospitality and inclusive love.
+As IOCP navigates the challenges of the current recession, she reflects, “If there is anything I have learned along the way, it is that there is always enough, enough for everyone.
 This community has demonstrated the heart and will to respond.”

 Leave a Reply